Davyd-Nestroiev/wazuh-scan-lab/05-identification.md

 | Jul 24, 2026 @ 13:08:22.318 | 192.168.99.1 | 31164 | 6 | SQL injection attempt. | T1190 – Exploit Public-Facing Application (Initial Access); T1055 – Process Injection (Defense Evasion, Privilege Escalation) | `/vulnerabilities/sqli/?id=1' OR '1'='1&Submit=Submit` |

 ## Traffic Analysis Outcome
+Analysis of the Wazuh manager logs confirmed detection of both reconnaissance and exploitation activity against the DVWA target on 4ubrick.

+- **Reconnaissance was correctly identified.** Rule 31151 (level 10) aggregated repeated 400 errors from the same source IP within a short window and was accurately mapped to MITRE T1595.002 (Vulnerability Scanning), matching the Nikto scan behaviour.
+This confirms Wazuh's correlation rules can distinguish automated scanning from normal traffic without manual tuning.

+- **SQL injection attempts were detected, contradicting an earlier assumption.** It was initially assumed the default ruleset had no SQLi-specific detection, based only on the generic 400-error rule (31101) surfacing during triage.
+Targeted searching (`data.url:*sqli*`) surfaced two dedicated rules — 31103 (level 7) and 31164 (level 6) — both tagged to MITRE T1190 (Exploit Public-Facing Application), confirming the exploitation attempt against `/vulnerabilities/sqli/` was captured end-to-end.

+- **One MITRE mapping appears inaccurate.** Rule 31164 was also tagged with T1055 (Process Injection), a technique associated with in-memory code injection rather than web-based SQL injection.
+This is likely a generic tag applied to the broader `sqlinjection` rule group rather than a payload-specific match, and should not be read as evidence of process-level compromise.

+- **Four Shellshock alerts (rule 31168, level 15) are assessed as false positives.** No Shellshock exploitation was performed, and Apache 2.4.54 was confirmed patched against related CVEs during Stage 3.
+These are consistent with Nikto's automated probing for the vulnerability rather than a genuine finding, and highlight the importance of validating high-severity alerts against known system state before escalating them.

 ## Screenshots